-The school office keeps a supply of acetaminophen, Ibuprofen, Benadryl, and other simple first aid items.
+The school office keeps a supply of acetaminophen, Ibuprofen, Benadryl, Pepto Kids, Tums, Luden's cough drops and other simple first aid items.
 Parents may give permission for their child/children to take or be given these items.
-The school nurse/school office will not administer acetaminophen, ibuprofen, or Benadryl without parental contact each and every time for PreK-5th grade students.
-Middle school students may be given the afore mentioned medications without parental contact when parents have given prior approval and students attest that they have not received any of these medications outside of school within the past 4-6 hours.
+The school nurse/school office will not administer acetaminophen, ibuprofen, or Benadryl without parental contact each and every time for PreK-4th grade students.
+5th-

+8th grade students may be given the afore mentioned medications without parental contact when parents have given prior approval and students attest that they have not received any of these medications outside of school within the past 4-6 hours.

-Any other medicine to be administered to a student must be accompanied by a written parental request, stating the time and the amount to be given.
+Any other medicine (including herbal supplements) to be administered to a student must be accompanied by a written parental request, stating the time and the amount to be given.
 An adult must bring the medication to the office where it will be kept in the health clinic by the school nurse and administered at the required time.
 All medicine MUST be in the original container and administered as prescribed.
 Medicine should be sent to school in the original box or bottle for which it was purchased.
 Students should not have medication in their possession during class hours.
 Prescription medicine must be prescribed to the child to whom it will be administered.

 Myrtle Grove Christian School cannot be held accountable for side effects and reactions caused by any medicines, nutritional supplements or herbs.
-All medicines left in the office at the end of the year should be picked up by the parents.
+All medicines left in the nurse's office at the end of the year should be picked up by the parents.